sports-alliance/sports-lib/README.md

 # Sports Lib

-*A Library to for processing GPX, TCX, FIT and JSON files from services such as Strava, Movescount, Garmin, Polar etc*
+*A Library for processing GPX, TCX, FIT and JSON files from services such as Strava, Movescount, Garmin, Polar etc*

 About
 -----